 Most cities in Brazil are incredibly affordable

-While Brazil is among the most expensive countries in South America, the three-to-one exchange rate makes visiting Brazil affordable for Americans and Europeans.
+While Brazil is among the most expensive countries in South America, the four-to-one exchange rate makes visiting Brazil affordable for Americans and Europeans.

 Also, Brazil waived the visa requirements for Americans, Australians, Canadians, and Japanese tourists.
 Which will save you more money even before you head to Brazil.